TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 pip install pypiwin32
 ```

+**IMPORTANT:** When you execute SpikeInterface for the first time within Neuromod, it will ask you for the path of a python.exe in the anaconda environment you installed the SpikeInterface packages in.
+If you haven't created a costume environment and just copy-pasted the pip command into the command window, you installed them in the anaconda base environment usually found at 'C:\ProgramData\anaconda3\python.exe'.
+If you've installed everything in a costume environment, you have to find the folder of this environment containing all installed packages, which also contains the python.exe.
+In doubt activate the environment (see above) and type in 'echo %CONDA_PREFIX%' to see the path for the python.exe.
+In order to see a command window during spike sorting showing you the progress, you have to right click the python.exe, click on the compatibility tab and enable to execute it as an administrator!
+Otherwise there is a chance the command window won't open, but sorting is conducted anyway!
+You just don't know when it finishes or see potential error messages/warnings.

+Selecting a valid python.exe file will save it's location in a .mat file in 'Neuromod_Path/Modules/MISC/Variables (do not edit)/Python_Conda_Path.mat'.
+When the location of the environment you installed all packages in changes or you copy the files of Neuromod to a new PC with different paths, either delete this vartiable manually, or use the menu bar on top of the Neurmod main window.
+Select 'Extras', 'Delete Saved Paths' and click 'Python Path to Spikeinterface Environment' to delete it.
+When you want to conduct spike sorting afterwards, you are asked again for a new location of the python.exe.
+The same holds true for the path to the Spike2 CEDS64ML folder when you want to load Spike2 recordings.

 To use Kilosort 4 GPU support, you might need to enter the following commmands (see https://github.com/MouseLand/Kilosort):

 ```python